-Dworkin's arguments are convincing or not about pornography as an act that accomplishes sexual subordination of women; or whether this can be responded to at the level of women's narratives, about the harmful impact of censorship itself as a tool of law against women's voices (indeed the censorship of Dworkin's own book).
-The antipornography feminist position has also formed uncomfortable alliances with a morally conservative position in America, and in the Indian context this feminist position that opposes beauty pageants and is anti pornography has been aligned with the Hindu right and cultural revivalist position.
+There is a necessity perhaps to avoid being drawn into the feminist debate about pornography between the radical feminist stance (Andrea Dworkin and Catherine McKinnon) and the pro-sex or sex positive feminism and anti-censorship lobby (Wendy Brown, Camile Paglia, Susie Bright and others), because enough has been said within feminism about pornography and there is a need to view pornography in the light of other disciplines or factors at work - whether that of cinema, capital, technology.
+Even within feminism, several responses have been made to Dworkin's argument about pornography achieving the sexual subordination of women and that it should be banned.
+This includes the harmful impact of censorship itself as an instrument of law against women's voices (indeed the censorship of Dworkin's own book).
+The anti-pornography feminist position has also formed uncomfortable alliances with a morally conservative position in America, and in the Indian context this feminist position that opposes beauty pageants and is anti pornography has been aligned with the Hindu right and cultural revivalist position.
 This perhaps has been adequately and at length explored elsewhere by work done by Nivedita Menon and Shohini Ghosh.